Damon118/MS2---Visit-Dingle-Co.-Kerry/README.md

 ### Code

-- The customer testimonials in the homepapage and the product benefits listed in aboutus.html were inspired by the Bootstrapping Your Next Big Idea Videos by Matt Rudge of the Code Institute.
+- The visitor testimonials in the homepapage were inspired by the Bootstrapping Your Next Big Idea Videos by Matt Rudge of the Code Institute.
 - [Stack Overflow](https://stackoverflow.com/) and [w3schools](https://www.w3schools.com/).

 ### Acknowledgements